dpaquette/BugTracker.NET/Blog x - Database Access.md

 alter table users alter column us_password nvarchar(200);
 ```

+We also updated the creation script to have these same changes.
 Manually updating the database structure like this is error prone and, as you can tell from the length of the file, time consuming.
+Because there is both an update.sql file and a full creation script the changes need to be made in two places, introducing another vector for errors.
 If you don't know the current version of your database then you don't know which part of the file to start at to bring your database up to date.
 It would be nice to have some tooling take care of this for us.

 There are two very good options for versioning database structure: